 Have you ever gotten to the stage of extreme stress where your eyes start to twitch?
 Unfortunately, I have been there too many times.
 Since I know stress is inevitable around this time of year, I wanted to give you a few little tips I use to help manage stress.

 Recently, I have gotten more into essential oils and absolutely love them.
 At this point, there is basically an essential oil for anything and they seem to be a solution for any situation.
 Can’t sleep?
 Lavender oil.
 Congested?
 Eucalyptus oil.
 Trouble focusing?
 Peppermint oil.
 There are so many oils and brands out there today, and I love trying them all out.
 I am still learning which I like and work best for me, but I know with finals right around the corner, my stress-relief one will be heavily used.
+The combination of these two in my diffuser has been my favorite lately.

 Taking some time for yourself is incredibly important when you’re stressed.
 Whether that consists of taking a bath, reading a book, journaling, listening to music, sitting by the fireplace, or just simply taking a second to stop and focus on your own thoughts, that time is essential.
 One of my favorite ways to destress is drinking hot tea while snuggled up in a blanket.
 So often I get wrapped up in my busy schedule that I forget the importance of calm and relaxation, but when I do make time for it, I am always glad I did.
 Lately, I have been making tea much more often, and drink it on Saturday or Sunday morning before starting my day.
 Typically I will sip my tea and make my to-do list for the day or weekend and it always starts my day on the right note.